bavishhh/bavishhh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a research fellow at Robert Bosch Centre for DS and AI (RBCDSAI) at the Indian Institute of Technology MadrasI am advised by Prof. Balaraman Ravindran.
+I am a research fellow at Robert Bosch Centre for DS and AI (RBCDSAI) at the Indian Institute of Technology Madras, where I am advised by Prof. Balaraman Ravindran.
 I am interested in continual learning, generalization in deep learning and reinforcement learning.

 Previously, I worked as a software engineer at Sprinklr.
 I graduated from the Indian Institute of Technology Bombay in 2022 where I completed dual degree with a master's in AI and Data Science associated with CMInDS, a bachelor's in Mechanical Engineering, and a minor in Computer Science.